TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/13-notes-for-migrating-users.rst

   as well as
 * the creation of extensions centered to database tables with the kickstarter.

-All mentioned points are changing by Extbase on a more or less radical manner.
+All mentioned points are changed by Extbase in a more or less radical manner.
 The complete development of an extension concentrates on the domain of the problem - whose terms, sequences, rules and think pattern.
 Objects from the real world, like customer, invoice, member, rental